franzkruhm/Plutus/README.md

 A Bitcoin wallet collider that brute forces random wallet addresses from a databases of known addresses

+# PLEASE NOTE: It is quite unlikely you will find a working address like this; the number of potential addresses used by Bitcoin is enormous, as in, you'd need billion of years of processing.
+This is mostly an exercise in optimization, it is very unlikely to make you rich.

 # About This Fork

 Workaround for memory usage using memcached.
 Also fixes/replaces Plutus' keygen